trailofbits/elaborate/README.md

 ## Clippy

-This repository provides a [Clippy configuration] (`Clippy.toml`) file to identify functions that could be replaced with wrapped ones.
+This repository provides a [Clippy configuration] (`clippy.toml`) file to identify functions that could be replaced with wrapped ones.
 To use the file, clone this repository and run Clippy with the following command:

 ```sh
 CLIPPY_CONF_DIR=path-to-elaborate-repo/clippy_conf cargo clippy
 ```

-Note that `CLIPPY_CONF_DIR` names the directory containing the `Clippy.toml` file, not the `Clippy.toml` file itself.
+Note that `CLIPPY_CONF_DIR` names the directory containing the `clippy.toml` file, not the `clippy.toml` file itself.

 When running the above command, you should see warnings like the following: